MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Introduction

-There are many different types of standard environments, as many as there are different kinds of tasks in RL \citep[e.g.][]{todorov2012mujoco,atari_bellemare_2013, Cobbe_OpenAI_procedural_rl_benchmarks_2019arXiv191201588C}.
-They specialise in \textit{specific} kinds of tasks.
-The underlying assumptions in many of these environments are that of a Markov Decision Process (MDP) \citep[see, e.g.,][]{puterman_mdps_book_1994, sutton2018reinforcement} or a Partially Observable MDP (POMDP) \citep[see, e.g.,][]{pomdp_old_jaakkola1995reinforcement, pomdps_kaelbling_littman_ai_journal_1998}.
-However, there is a lack of simple and \textit{general} MDPs which capture common difficulties seen in RL and let researchers experiment with them in a fine-grained manner.
-Many researchers design their own toy problems which capture the key aspect of their problem and then try to gain \textit{whitebox} insights because the standard complex environments, such as \textit{Atari} and \textit{Mujoco}, are too expensive or too opaque for the initial design and development of their agent.
-To standardise this initial design and debug phase of the development pipeline, we propose a platform which \textit{distils} difficulties for MDPs that can be generalised across RL problems and allows to \textit{independently} inject these difficulties.
+Furthermore, a lot of the insights obtained on the \textit{standard} environments are on very complex and in many instances \textit{blackbox} environments.
+There are many different types of such environments, as many as there are different kinds of tasks in RL \shortcite<e.g.>{todorov2012mujoco,atari_bellemare_2013,cobbe_procgen_icml_20}.
+They are each tied to \textit{specific} kinds of tasks.
+The underlying assumptions in many of these environments are that of a Markov Decision Process (MDP) \shortcite{puterman_mdps_book_1994} or a Partially Observable MDP (POMDP) \shortcite<see e.g.,>{sutton2018reinforcement}.
+However, there is a lack of simple and accessible problems which capture common challenges seen in RL and let researchers experiment with them in a fine-grained manner.
+Many researchers design their own toy problems which capture key aspects of their problems and then try to use them to gain insights on \textit{whitebox} environments\footnote{\chngdjair{We use the term \textit{whitebox} in analogy with \textit{blackbox}, i.e., whitebox environments are those which are accessible and where we know all the internal details of how they work.}} because the standard \textit{complex} environments, such as \textit{Atari} and \textit{Mujoco}, are too expensive or too opaque.

-Disadvantages of \textit{complex} environments when considered from a point of view of a design and debug testbed include: \textbf{1)} They are very expensive to evaluate.
-For example, a DQN \citep{dqn_mnih2013playing} run on \textit{Atari} \citep{atari_bellemare_2013} took us 4 CPU days and 64GB of memory to run. \textbf{2)} The environment structure itself is so complex that it leads to ``lucky'' agents performing better (e.g., in \cite{deep_rl_that_matters}).
-Furthermore, different implementations even using the same libraries can lead to very different results \citep{deep_rl_that_matters}. \textbf{3)} Many difficulties are concurrently present in the environments and do not allow us to independently test their impact on agents' performance.
-During the design phase, we need environments to encapsulate, preferably orthogonally, the different difficulties present.
-For instance, MNIST \citep{mnist_lecun-mnisthandwrittendigit-2010} captured some key difficulties required for computer vision (CV) which made it a good testbed for designing and debugging CV algorithms, even though it cannot be used to directly learn models for much more specific CV applications such as classification of plants or medical image analysis.
+To sum up the disadvantages of complex environments: \textbf{1)} They are very expensive to evaluate.
+For example, a DQN \shortcite{dqn_mnih2013playing} run on an \textit{Atari} \shortcite{atari_bellemare_2013} environment took us 4 CPU days and 64GB of memory to run. \textbf{2)} The environment structure itself is so complex that it can lead to ``lucky'' agents performing better (e.g., in \shortciteR{deep_rl_that_matters}).
+Furthermore, different implementations even using the same libraries can lead to very different results \shortcite{deep_rl_that_matters}. \textbf{3)} Many dimensions of hardness are concurrently present in the environments and do not allow us to independently test their impact on agents' performances.